garrandall/popular-music-data/tracks/that-s-when-it-hurts-ben-e--king.md

 ---
 That's when it hurts
 Oh, oh, yeah
-That's when it hurts, ooh
+That's when it hurts, oh

 You don't kiss me
 Like you used to do